EmmaaDy/Portfolio/README.md

 Use the useState hook to manage local state in components, such as interactive forms in the contact section.

 ### Global State Management
-Implement Redux for global state management, which is used to store and manage data accessed by multiple components, such as the project list.
+Implement Redux for global state management, which is used to store and manage data accessed by multiple components.

 ### API Interaction
 Integrate an external API, like the GitHub API, to automatically display the latest projects on the website.